Gymnastics at the European Games

-These events should not to be confused with the European Artistic Gymnastics Championships which are held as stand-alone Championships, or form part of the European Championships multi-sport event; in both those cases the events held by the governing body of European gymnastics, and the winners are considered European champions.
+These events should not be confused with the European Artistic Gymnastics Championships which are held as stand-alone Championships, or form part of the European Championships multi-sport event; in both those cases the events held by the governing body of European gymnastics, and the winners are considered European champions.
 The events in this article are organised by the European Olympic Committees in the Olympic tradition, and the champions of these events are solely European Games champions.